Instruments for success

 College Preparedness and Career Pathways

 The college application process can often be tricky and intimidating, but we can make it easier for you!
-Instruments for Success is an 11-week after-school program covering every aspect of the college search, admissions, and audition process.
+Instruments for Success is a 6-week after-school program covering every aspect of the college search, admissions, and audition process.
 Instruments for Success is led by Project 440’s college admissions experts and enrollment professionals who have more than 20 years of experience in guiding and assisting students and families through the search and enrollment process.

 Teacher Dave Pierre leads Instruments for Success students in an activity focused on understanding college admissions